aws-amplify/learn/content/posts/2020-12-07-lambda-resolvers-in-your-graphql-api-with-aws-amplify/index.md

 ---
 title: Use Lambda resolvers in your GraphQL API with AWS Amplify
-description: "Say you want to update multiple tables generated from the @model directive.
+description: "You want to update multiple tables generated from the @model directive.
 How would you do that?
 The answer: create a Lambda resolver that can access the tables and connect it to your Graphql mutation!"
 banner: "./banner.jpg"
 authorIds:
   - nick-van-hoof